Chart Color Schemes

 Employment performance in Mount Clear has been below expectations when compared to most other areas nationally

-Mount Clear has a skilled workforce with essential services sectors well represented.
-The unemployment rate is 4.5%, as per AreaSearch's aggregation of statistical area data.
-As of December 2025, 1,792 residents are employed, with an unemployment rate of 4.5%, which is 0.8% higher than Regional Vic.'s rate of 3.7%.
+Mount Clear has a skilled workforce with notable representation in essential services sectors.
+Its unemployment rate is 4.5%, according to AreaSearch's aggregation of statistical area data.
+As of December 2025, 1,814 residents are employed, with an unemployment rate at 0.8% above Regional Vic.'s rate of 3.7%.

-Workforce participation in Mount Clear is similar to Regional Vic.'s at 61.5%.
-According to Census responses, 20.9% of residents work from home, although Covid-19 lockdown impacts should be considered.
-The key industries of employment among residents are health care & social assistance, education & training, and retail trade.
-Notably, there is a high concentration in education & training with employment levels at 1.6 times the regional average.
+Workforce participation stands at 63.8%, slightly higher than Regional Vic.'s 61.0%.
+Census responses indicate that 20.9% of residents work from home, potentially influenced by Covid-19 lockdown impacts.
+Key industries of employment include health care & social assistance, education & training, and retail trade.
+Notably, education & training has a high concentration with employment levels at 1.6 times the regional average.

-However, agriculture, forestry & fishing has limited presence with only 1.0% employment compared to Regional Vic.'s 7.5%.
-The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
-Between December 2024 and December 2025, the labour force decreased by 1.0%, alongside a 0.7% employment decline, causing the unemployment rate to fall by 0.2 percentage points.
-This contrasts with Regional Vic., where employment contracted by 0.6%, the labour force fell by 0.7%, and unemployment fell by 0.1 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Mount Clear's employment mix suggests local employment should increase by 6.7% over five years and 14.1% over ten years.
+Conversely, agriculture, forestry & fishing has limited presence, with only 1.0% employment compared to the regional average of 7.5%.
+The area appears to offer fewer local employment opportunities, as suggested by the ratio of working population to resident population.
+Between December 2024 and December 2025, the labour force decreased by 1.2%, accompanied by a 1.0% decline in employment, leading to a fall in unemployment rate of 0.2 percentage points.
+This contrasts with Regional Vic., where employment contracted by 0.6%, the labour force fell by 0.7%, and unemployment decreased by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 provide insights into potential future demand within Mount Clear.
+These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years, with growth rates varying significantly between industry sectors.
+Applying these industry-specific projections to Mount Clear's employment mix suggests local employment should increase by 6.7% over five years and 14.1% over ten years, although these are simple extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment